 These chocolate covered bananas are best eaten the same day that they’re made, but they last up to 3 days in the freezer.
 After that, they start to get a bit funky, to be honest.
 So eat these chocolate covered banana bites up in a few days!

 - 4 ripe but firm bananas, peeled and cut crosswise into 4 pieces each

-- 1 cup of toppings, such as Naturebox Cherry Ganache Granola, coconut, sprinkles and/or chopped cashews
+- 1 cup of toppings, such as granola, coconut, sprinkles and/or chopped cashews

 - 12 ounces semi-sweet chocolate chips

-- Insert a skewer into the end of each banana.
-Place on a parchment-lined baking pan and place in freezer at least 4 hours or up to overnight.
+- Insert a skewer into the end of each banana piece.
+Lay flat on parchment-lined baking pan and place in freezer uncovered for at least 4 hours or up to overnight.

-- Place bananas back on baking pan, and re-freeze for at least 1 hour.
-Store in freezer for up to 4 days.
+- Place bananas back on parchment-lined baking pan, and re-freeze for at least 1 hour.
+After bananas are fully frozen, transfer to covered container and store in freezer for up to 3 days.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.